Carotid Stenosis can be responsible for stroke.

 Neurological symptoms, lasting in excess of 24 hours, reflect damage to the brain due to a stroke.

-The diagnosis is usually confirmed with an ultrasound or duplex scan.
-This is a non-invasive scan, easy to perform, does not involve any radiation and is reliable.
+The diagnosis is usually confirmed with an ultrasound or duplex scan of the carotid arteries This is a non-invasive scan, easy to perform, does not involve any radiation and is reliable.

 In order to obtain more information regarding the characteristics of the plaque and the rest of the carotid artery, a CT angiogram or catheter angiogram may sometimes be required.